Routing

 Route Methods

-A route method is derived from one of the HTTP methods and is attached to an instance of the Lithe App class.
+The route methods in Lithe are derived from HTTP methods and are attached to the instance of the App

 $app->get('/', function ($req, $res) {